cabo/ace-aif/draft-ietf-ace-aif.md

 authorization applies to, e.g., in a situation with homogeneous devices).

-For the permissions (`Tperm`), we simplify the model permissions to giving the subset of the CoAP methods permitted.
+For the permissions (`Tperm`), we use a simple permissions model that lists the subset of the REST (CoAP or HTTP) methods permitted.
 This model is summarized in {{im-example}}.

 | local-part | Permission Set |
 | /s/temp    | GET            |